 Single parent families now represent 14% of all Australian families, with a majority of their children being under the age of 18.
 Being a single parent can be difficult financially, therefore, it is important to ensure that your financial affairs and estate plan are in place to protect your children should something ever happen to you.
-An Estate Plan is legally binding and documents how you wish for your assets distributed in the event of your death.
+An Estate Plan is legally binding and documents how you wish for your assets to be distributed in the event of your death.

-2. Appointing a Guardian
+Appointing a Guardian

 In the event of your passing, it is important that a guardian is appointed.
-In multiple parent families, the surviving parent is made solely responsible in this situation due to the presumption of shared parental responsibility prior to the death.
-However, in single parent families, the appointed Guardian will be responsible for your minor children (those under the age of 18) in your absence, and will have decision-making powers over their care, welfare and development.
+In multiple parent families, the surviving parent is made solely responsible due to the presumption of shared parental responsibility prior to the death.
+However, in single parent families, the appointed guardian will be responsible for your minor children (those under the age of 18) in your absence, and will have decision-making powers over their care, welfare and development.
 Appointing this guardian will help support your children through the difficult transition in the event something happens to you.
 It will also avoid any uncertainty over who is responsible for them, and may assist in reducing family conflicts in the future.

 This is a significant decision, as the appointed guardian will be responsible for their medical treatment, education, residence and other day to day considerations.
-It is important that you choose someone who you believe will make these decisions in your children’s best interest, in the same way that you would.
-A frank discussion with the person you are considering appointing is important to ensure that they are willing to take on this significant responsibility, as well as outlining specific arrangements to be made in your stead.
+It is important that you choose someone who you believe will make these decisions in your children’s best interests.
+The person you are considering appointing should be made aware of the significant responsibilities of this role.
+This includes communicating the specific arrangements you wish to be made in your stead.
 You may choose to include a Memorandum of Wishes with your Will to provide any such specific guidance for your guardian.